pulsaracademy/intro-java-notes/Class5/java_class_5.md

 As you might've noticed, I didn't use Strings as my example for this.
 This is because Strings are relatively unique.
 They are **immutable**.
 You can't even change a string.
 You can only create a new String object if you modify it using a method.
 Essentially, it returns a new String every time you modify it.

 It's special because of the way it works and its common use cases.
 That's all.

-### Creating an Object from Scratch

-Will be up soon.

-## Homework

-Will be added soon.